ivao-in/sector_file_creator/README.md

 ## 📥 Installation

-1. Download the latest MSI version from the release page
+1. Download the latest MSI version from the release page.
 2. Simply install it by running the MSI file.
 3. Done!
 With just two clicks, you're ready to go!

+## 🛠 Facing Any Issues?

+If you encounter any issues, please raise a bug report [here](https://github.com/ivao-in/sector_file_creator/issues).
+I will fix it as soon as possible!